raspberrypilearning/paint-box/en/step_4.md

 --- task ---

-Add the 'X-block' sprite from the library's letters section.
+Add the 'block-X' sprite from the library's letters section.
 Colour the sprite's costume in red and make it a little smaller.
 This sprite is the 'clear' button.

 [[[generic-scratch3-sprite-from-library]]]